Why You Need a Copy of the Police Report for Your Glendale Traffic Accident

 The police report for your Glendale car crash is not just a stack of paperwork.
 This document provides the necessary contact information for the person who caused the collision and your injuries, which is a critical piece of information for your attorney and for your insurance company.
 Your report will also include contact or other identifying information for other people at the scene of the accident like firefighters, emergency medical technicians (EMTs, who also may provide a secondary report that you can access), and other first responders.
 All of these individuals can be important in building a strong case to help get you the assistance you need and the closure you deserve after being seriously injured in a car crash.

-If you were involved in a car accident and you're ready to move on with your life, but you need help, the Glendale car accident attorneys at Breyer Law Offices, P.C. are standing by to provide clarification and a shoulder to lean on.
+If you were involved in a car accident and you're ready to move on with your life, but you need help, the Glendale car accident attorneys at The Husband & Wife Law Team are standing by to provide clarification and a shoulder to lean on.
 Our attorneys focus on ensuring that you understand your rights and responsibilities, and your options, before you move forward with the decision to file a lawsuit.
-To have a conversation about your collision with no obligation right now, reach out for a free consultation with The Husband and Wife Law Team.
+To have a conversation about your collision with no obligation right now, reach out for a free consultation with The Husband & Wife Law Team.
 If you are having trouble gaining access to your report, call us and we may be able to obtain a report for you for absolutely no charge.
 You can reach us at (623) 930-8064.

 Get Help Now